 PART 1: THE FIRST 30 MINUTES

 Think about the best way for YOU to spend the first 30 minutes of your bright spanking new day.
-To make the start to your day personal and beneficial to you, what are some tasks do you want to do right after you get out of bed?
-I suggest adding at least one uplifting to-do to your morning.
+To make the start to your day personal and beneficial to you, do tasks that make it worth it to get out of bed.
+I suggest adding at least one uplifting item to this part of your morning.

 - Do the no-brainers… Just go ahead and get simple beneficial wins out of the way, especially if it’s something that takes just a moment to do.

 - If part of your routine takes place in bed, obviously do that during the first part of your routine.

 - Do any new habit you’re still working into your lifestyle.
 The “first-things-first” approach will help to strengthen your commitment and increase the likelihood of you sticking to that habit for good.

 - Do something physical–a 5-minute stretch, a 15-minute walk outside or time spent with your furry friend.

 - A no-brainer I do and highly recommend is to have a glass of water with lemon or ACV.
 This jump starts our body systems and gives us a little pep of energy.

-- Getting outside for 15-20 minutes is helpful if you suffer from any mood disorder like anxiety or depression, if you have cortisol imbalance, or if making exercise a habit is crucial to your health in any way.
+- Getting outside for 10-15 minutes is helpful if you suffer from any mood disorder like anxiety or depression, if you have cortisol imbalance, or if making exercise a habit is crucial to your health in any way.
 I have an underactive thyroid and don’t take prescription meds so exercise is a crucial part of my thyroid health regimen.

 - Meditate or do something else that’s spiritual or affirming for you.
-If you’re not a fan of meditation (or maybe you prefer to do yours at night), a walk in the morning is a great time to contemplate the day.
+If you’re not a fan of meditation (or prefer to do yours at night), a walk in the morning is a great time to contemplate the day.

 - Journal or read for 5 minutes.

-- Start to get the next phase of your morning going… start your breakfast, the coffee pot, apply facial, etc.
+- Start to get the next phase of your morning started… put eggs to boil, start coffee, apply facial, etc.